International-Data-Spaces-Association/IDSA-Rulebook/108_Data_space_participation.md

 for the applicant (details can vary due to the design and purpose of the data space):

-1. Candidate discovers the data space and the corresponding DSSD\
+1. Candidate discovers the data space and a description of the data space that specifies its participation requirements.
-    This can be achieved through human interaction, a website of the data space, finding the [DID](https://www.w3.org/TR/did-core/) of the data space in some registry or through automated discovery protocol of existing participants among other things.
+    This can be achieved through human interaction, a website of the data space, finding the [DID](https://www.w3.org/TR/did-core/) of the data space in some registry or through automated, machine-readable discovery protocols of existing participants among other things.

-2. Candidate reads the DSSD and receives information about the policies and rules of the data space, as well as technical configuration information for endpoints and protocols.
+2. Candidate reads the requirements and receives information about the policies and rules of the data space, as well as technical configuration information for endpoints and protocols.